 The university offers counseling services free of charge to students at the university Aggie Health and Wellness Center.
-The Center staff is comprised of well-trained professionals and can help students with a wide range of problems.
-Students interested should call the university Aggie Health and Wellness Center at (575) 646-1528.
-When a victim of sexual assault, harassment, dating violence or domestic violence come to the university Aggie Health and Wellness Center, the student receives materials to take away with them after the visit.
+The Center staff is comprised of licensed counselors, psychologists and professionals that can assist students with a wide range of problems.
+Students interested should call the university Aggie Health and Wellness Center at (575) 646-1512.
+When a victim of sexual assault, harassment, dating violence or domestic violence come to the university Aggie Health and Wellness Center, the student receives multi-disciplinary care by the integrated medical and counseling providers.
+In addition, educational materials are provided after the visit.
 The materials include contact information to both campus and community resources.
-On campus resources include: Office of the Dean of Students, ASNMSU Student Legal Aid, Office of Institutional Equity/EEO Director, Housing & Residential Life; Pete's Pick Up', NMSU Student Judicial Services, NMSU Police, and Wellness, Alcohol Violence and Education (W.A.V.E.).
+On campus resources include: Office of the Dean of Students, Office of Institutional Equity/EEO Director, Housing & Residential Life; Pete's Pick Up', NMSU Student Judicial Services, NMSU Police, and Office of Health Promotion.
 Community resources include: La Casa Domestic Violence Shelter, La Piñon Rape Crisis Center, Las Cruces Police Department, Memorial Medical Center and the Doña Ana County Sheriff's Office's Victim Assistance Unit.
-The victim is given phone numbers and addresses of these services and offered assistance with reaching these serves.
+The victim is given phone numbers and addresses of these resources and are offered assistance with reaching these services.